The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 CSRE: BREAKTHROUGH

 A back-to-school event for Eastside Gainesville families.
-Free backpacks, live music, and community resources before the school year starts.
-Year 2 at Heartwood Community, serving 300 to 350 families.
+Free backpacks, live music, and community resources before the school year started.
+Year 2 at Heartwood Community, serving 100+ families and 300+ bags of supplies distributed, in partnership with the Gainesville Fire Department, Impact GNV, and PACE Center for Girls.
+Raised $2,117 with help from our community.

 Past Events